LiveAQuietLife/obsidian-hold-course/README.md

 **Assignment types:** Each assignment has a type — Reading, Writing, Project, Discussion, or Other — color-coded throughout the plugin so you can scan quickly.

 **Grade:** Assignments have an optional grade field.
 Fill it in after graded work is returned.
+Once an assignment is marked done, a recorded grade appears as a quiet pill next to its title in every list view.

 **Filtering:** Use the **All types** dropdown to show only one kind of assignment.
 The **Show done/Hide Done** toggle works alongside the filter — they stack.

 **Status:** Each assignment has a status pill that cycles through **Not Started/In Progress/Done**.
-Click the pill to advance it.
+Click the pill — from any list or the detail screen — to advance it.
 Done assignments appear with muted styling across all views.
 Completed assignments can be hidden completely by using the **Show done/Hide done** toggle.

 **Assignment detail:** Click an assignment to open its detail screen, where you can edit all fields, link the assignment to a note in your vault, or quick-add a resource to the Library.